arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

     a => f.Bind(g(a));
 ````

-Seems like we discovered a genral rule which is presumibly valid for all the possible monads.
+Seems like we discovered a general rule which is presumibly valid for all the possible monads.
 Indeed, in Haskell [the monadic function composition (slighly simplified) implementation][haskell-kleisli-composition] is:

 ```haskell
 (<=<) :: (b -> m c) -> (a -> m b) -> (a -> m c)
 g <=< f = \a -> g a >>= f
 ```

+This is an incredibly remarkable result: not only did we provide the same interface `Bind` + `Return` to all the monads, no matter which kind of inpurity they model; but now we are even discovering some universal laws and combinators, that are also indipendent from the side effects.
+Isn't this astonishing?
+You don't yet know the specific domain monad you'll need to design in the next years, and yet you can already rely on the formula for deriving their Compose combinator.

+Let me invite you to workout with a last monadic function example: functions that might not fail returning a value.
+Next and finally, it will be time for playing with Functors.
+This understanding will enable you to connect the dots and ultimately achieve a unified intuition.

 # References
 * [Why does a monad use "return" or "unit" rather than "lift"?][return-name]